Lee So-jung: 2012–2014: Debut and car crash

-In 2012, Lee auditioned for the talent show The Voice of Korea, which had its first episode aired on February 10 of the same year.
-For the show, she released several songs including "2 Different Tears", a cover version of Wonder Girls song, "Memory Loss" and "No More".
-During the show's final episode, aired on March 30, Lee was announced as one of the winners.
+In 2012, Lee auditioned for the Mnet talent show The Voice of Korea, which first aired on February 10 of the same year.
+For the show, she released several songs including a cover version of the Wonder Girls song "2 Different Tears", "Memory Loss", and "No More".

 In February 2013, it was announced that Lee would be a member of Ladies' Code, under Polaris Entertainment.
 The group's debut mini-album Code 01 Bad Girl along with the title song "Bad Girl" and accompanying music video was released on March 7, 2013.
-In the same year, she collaborated with rapper San E on the song "Twisted", released on November.
+In the same year, she collaborated with rapper San E on the song "Twisted", released in November.

 On Sojung's 21st birthday, September 3, 2014, she and the rest of the group were involved in a car accident.
 Ladies' Code was returning to Seoul from their performance at Open Concert.
 Lee's groupmate EunB was pronounced dead minutes later.
 Lee and Rise, another groupmate, suffered serious injuries and were taken to the Catholic University of Korea St. Vincent's Hospital in Suwon.
 Lee's situation was stabilized, but Rise's condition deteriorated and she was transferred to Ajou University Hospital, where she died four days later on September 7, 2014.
 Lee was transferred to a hospital in her hometown.
 The remaining three members returned to the group's dormitory on November 12 with Lee still receiving outpatient treatment.